Fractals

 Maps

 Imagine a map of a coast line.
-It will generally have the same pattern of bays and inlets regardless of the scale - whether the map covers 100 kilometers of the coast or just 1.
+It will generally have the same pattern of bays and inlets regardless of the scale - whether the map covers 100 kilometers of the coast or just one.
 The sea charts under are all from the same area.
 They differ in scale, but share the same general pattern.
 They are 5, 2.5 and 1.25 nautical miles across.

 Price Charts

-The general similarity of the three sea charts above, can also be seen in price charts at different resolutions.
+The general similarity of the three sea charts above can also be seen in price charts at different resolutions.

 Mathematically Derived Fractal Patterns